Introduction:

 Individual Psychological Interventions:

 Repetition is a good response from someone you share information with, where the person who finds the disclosure himself expresses himself.
 Excessive confidence made two people want to communicate again.
 Studies have shown that if one person expresses himself, perhaps someone else can reveal it.
 First, the process is initiated by each other’s prize for another partner.
-Again and again, one will express and act in such a way as to react to the initial content of the disclosure while simultaneously presenting and understanding and verifying the displayed material.
+Again and again, one will express and act in such a way as to react to the initial content of the disclosure while simultaneously presenting understanding and verifying the displayed material.

 The two important aspects of intimacy are the disclosure of the information and the response of the partners.
 It is very important that when the speaker describes personal information, his partner reveals something.
 It is also important for the listener to understand, verify and take care of what the speaker says.
-If the speaker may feel welcome by the mediator, then we will not be able to say something in the future, ceasing the development of a close relationship.
-It is also shown that emotionally exposure promotes closer intimacy with real disclosure.
-Real exposure to reveal facts and knowledge (for example, “I have decided her husband”), while emotional depression reveals the feelings, thoughts, and judgments of people (for example, “my divorce was so painful that I was a hard and romantic partner”).
+If the speaker feels welcome by the mediator, then we will not be able to say something in the future, ceasing the development of a close relationship.
+It is also shown that emotional exposure promotes closer intimacy with real disclosure.
+Real exposure reveals facts and knowledge (for example, “I have decided on her husband”), while emotional depression reveals the feelings, thoughts, and judgments of people (for example, “my divorce was so painful that I was a hard and romantic partner”).
 Emotional exposure can increase intimacy, as it allows the audience to confirm and support the author’s confidence.
 Changing the invisible exchange of other facts is essential to developing close relationships.
 You need to feel controlled so that you feel comfortable enough to grow.
 Without the approval of one partner, you will be left out and will not be able to reveal his or her facts in relation.
 Rotation also removes us from our thinking lands and allows us to see the realities of the world in which we live.
 It is best to share with those we love and feel like ourselves.
 There is also evidence that a person who is dating very much may be able to express himself and associate with the recipient.
 So, getting yourself creates a close relationship.
 That is why we open and discuss many different topics with our partners.

 According to Snyder (1974) to adopt a standardization of each person’s choice of self-expression one should take certain measures.
 Self-control is a way to control the mind when a person studies the situation and behaves correctly.
 Although monitoring is designed on a continuous scale, researchers often plan for people in two types: viewers at the top and low levels of the audience.
-A person, who has high pride, carefully analyzes the situation and corrects his behavior to “interfere” with others in the situation.
+A person who has great pride carefully analyzes the situation and corrects his behaviour to “interfere” with others in the situation.
 Higher observers often behave well and act to be organized by a loved one.
 The self-monitoring monitor does not do this and often follows his emotions and thoughts when they behave in society.
 As often in public affairs, observers with a high level of risk are often better evaluated in a relationship with a close partner with a productive partner.
 Recognizing these features, high-level observers often repeat the same in their work.

 This can be explained by the usual way of rehabilitation since high-level observers can easily cope with these functions and know that they need to respond to their disclosure.
 Exchange theory can also describe it.
-Studies show that high-level lawyers are not satisfied with introspection because low-income observers are often exposed to detail so that the balance in the conversation is uneven.
+Studies show that high-level lawyers are not satisfied with introspection because low-income observers are often exposed to detail, so the balance in the conversation is uneven.
 Also, viewers are also “turn-by-turn” speakers and often begin to support the flow of chat.

 Mood: